|Skip Navigation Links|

 # init 6

-If you install the current Solaris release on a system that does not currently include a service or diagnostic partition, the installation program might not create a service partition by default.
-If you want to include a service partition on the same disk as the Solaris partition, you must re-create the service partition before you install the current Solaris release.
+If you install the Oracle Solaris 10 8/11 OS on a system that does not currently include a service or diagnostic partition, the installation program might not create a service partition by default.
+If you want to include a service partition on the same disk as the Oracle Solaris partition, you must re-create the service partition before you install the Oracle Solaris 10 8/11 OS.

 If you installed the Solaris 8 2/02 OS on a system with a service partition, the installation program might not have preserved the service partition.
 If you did not manually edit the fdisk boot partition layout to preserve the service partition, the installation program deleted the service partition during the installation.

-Note - If you did not specifically preserve the service partition when you installed the Solaris 8 2/02 OS, you might not be able to re-create the service partition and upgrade to the current Solaris release.
+Note - If you did not specifically preserve the service partition when you installed the Solaris 8 2/02 OS, you might not be able to re-create the service partition and upgrade to the Oracle Solaris 10 8/11 OS.